Codecademy/docs/content/swift/concepts/arrays/arrays.md

   - "paths/build-ios-apps-with-swiftui"
 ---

-Arrays in Swift are one of the most widely used data structures.
-An array is an ordered list of values, all of the same type, contained in the same structure.
+Arrays are ordered collections of values.
+In other words, an array is an ordered list of values, all of the same type, contained in the same structure.
 Swift, being a very type safe language, will throw compiler errors if you attempt to store values of different types, say attempting to store a `String` in an `int` array.

+The same value can be stored in an array multiple times in different locations.

 ## Creating Arrays